paulmorio/reAsteroids/README.md

-** Will work on as soon as I find time again **

 =========================
 README FOR REASTEROIDS
 =========================
 This little game is heavily based on *A Guide to Programming Asteroids as a Java Applet* by Brandon Carroll as I used this guide to learn Java.
+It is a more pure java approach than the previous attempt which involved input from classmates

 Contents:
 1. Playing the Game